vithya27/yakker-mern/README.md

 # Yakker

-Yakker is a social media web application which facilitates interactions between users, inspired by Twitter.
+Yakker is a social media web application which facilitates interactions between users.
+It is inspired by Twitter.

 The platform was created for the purpose of allowing users to see updates about each other and to interact privately with one another in real-time.